West Coast Dog-Friendly Travel Ideas

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-From the most dog-friendly town in California to one of the country’s best off-leash parks in Redmond, Washington, these are our favorite dog-oriented destinations for summer in the West.
+From the most dog-friendly town in California to one of the country’s best off-leash parks in Redmond, Washington, these are our favorite dog-oriented destinations for adventuring in the West.

 On the North end of Stinson Beach, California, you’ll find a haven for any dog who simply likes to be near the ocean.
 Dogs are free to roam off-leash on the beach and in the waves.
 It’s a beautiful place for both people and pets, with two miles of pure, luscious sand and lovely views.